colynb/gulp-react-webpack-twig-boilerplate/README.md

-landingpage-static
+gulp-react-webpack-twig-boilerplate
 ==================

-Base repo for building static landing pages - Compile Templates, CSS, JS, and deployment strategy
+Base repo for building static pages compiled using Twig.js (ported from PHP Twig), with static asset compilation, and React JSX compiling and bundling with Webpack.